-- 1 pound ground chicken or turkey
+- 1 pound lean ground chicken

 - 1/2 cup almond flour

-- 1/4 cup grated cheddar cheese
+- 1/4 cup shredded cheddar cheese

 - 1 tablespoon dry ranch seasoning

-Add all of the ingredients to a medium bowl and mix well with your hands.
+- Add all of the ingredients to a medium bowl and mix well with your hands.

-Form mixture into 9 evenly sized meatballs and place on the prepared baking sheet.
+- Form mixture into 9 evenly sized meatballs and place on the prepared baking sheet.

-Serve with extra hot sauce and ranch dressing, as desired
+- Serve with extra hot sauce and ranch dressing, as desired.